Toaxtt/Toaxtt/README.md

 #### Current Projects!

 I am currently working on a small project!<br/>
-This project is all to do with a discord bot!
+This project is all to do with a discord bot!<br/>
 You can check these out below!

 Astro discord bot - https://top.gg/bot/814796963437871105